qfpl/fp-in-ruby/slides/what-is-fp.md

 ##

-What are the implications of referential transparency?

-##

-No observable side effects
+The major implication of referential transparency is that expressions cannot have any observable side effects.

 - No writes to the database
 - No printing to the console